danielemoraschi/docker-centos/centos7/README.md

 A base image for the official CentOS distribution (`centos:7`) coming with:

 - EPEL repository
+- vim
+- git
+- gcc
+- make
-- @base
+- curl
-- "Development Tools"
+- sudo

 ## How to Pull from Docker Hub